 LGBTQ TA Center Team

-Ken Einhaus, Project Co-Director and TA Liaison, has dedicated his career to promoting the mental and behavioral health of LGBTQ populations.
+Ken Einhaus (he/him), Project Co-Director and TA Liaison, has dedicated his career to promoting the mental and behavioral health of LGBTQ populations.
 He has more than 18 years’ experience in evaluation, survey research, LGBTQ cultural competency TTA, and resource development on projects addressing the mental and behavioral health of historically marginalized populations, including at-risk youth and racial, ethnic, and cultural minorities.
 He managed LGBTQ cultural competency TTA at LGBT-TRISTAR for five years, where he managed consultants for over 75 LGBTQ trainings; directly facilitated more than 25 cultural competency trainings; and provided TA and needs assessments on working with and evaluating services for LGBTQ individuals and families in diverse behavioral healthcare settings, including the Veterans Administration’s premier national residential treatment facility for homeless veterans as it accepted its first transgender client.
 At CARS, he managed TTA and resource development for the Community Alliance for Culturally and Linguistically Appropriate Services (CA-CLAS), the Community Prevention Initiative, and the California Community Colleges Student Mental Health Program (CCC SMHP).
 He wrote cultural competency issue briefs for CCC SMHP including “Supporting Lesbian, Gay, Bisexual, and Transgender Students,” which was downloaded over 1,600 times; authored the curriculum Responding to Difficult or Distressed Online Students: Online Assessment and Referrals; and edited many publications on cultural competence and mental health.
 He is the Senior Evaluator for CCC SMHP Phase II.
 He is the local evaluator for several alcohol, tobacco, and other drug (ATOD) prevention projects for youth in Sonoma and Orange Counties, as well as for a Butte County substance use disorder prevention model pursuing NREPP designation.

 Alex Filippelli (they/he), MSW, Project Co-Director and TA Liaison, is a queer and trans white settler and documented foreign worker who has dedicated their career to promoting health equity, racial, and gender justice.
 They bring deep knowledge of qualitative research and evaluation, including specific focus on transgender health needs and barriers.
 As a practitioner, Alex has developed and provided training and education on community needs assessments, program evaluations, harm reduction, trauma-informed, anti-racist and anti-oppressive practice frameworks.